Blog

 If you have never heard of alpha-gal syndrome, you are not alone.
 Surveys conducted over the last decade reveal that more than half of doctors do not know about alpha-gal syndrome or tick bite meat allergy, and of those that do, most do not know how to treat it.[1]

 It is not a typical type of allergy either, making it very easy to miss the signs and symptoms.
-Most allergies begin in childhood, are protein-related, do not arise from a tick bite, and do not present with delayed symptoms.
+Most allergies begin in childhood, are protein-related and are not due to carbohydrates (as in the case of alpha gal), do not arise from a tick bite, and do not present with delayed symptoms.
 Those bitten by a tick may only acquire alpha-gal syndrome weeks to months after the event, further confounding diagnosis.
 It will take some time before doctors are able to swiftly diagnose alpha-gal syndrome, making it more important to understand the symptoms, triggers, and what to do to treat it.

 How Common Is Alpha-Gal Syndrome?